-Nominating and Governance Committee

-Committee Chair

-Frank T. MacInnis

-Current Committee Members

-- Frank T. MacInnis

-- Orlando D. Ashford

-- · Donald DeFosset, Jr.

-- Richard P. Lavin

-- Timothy H. Powers

-Number of Meetings Held in 2016: 6

-Purpose: to ensure that the Board of Directors is appropriately constituted to meet its fiduciary obligations to shareholders of the Company.

-Responsibilities of the Nominating and Governance Committee include:

-- evaluate the size, composition, governance and structure of the Board and the qualifications, compensation and retirement age of directors; - identify, evaluate and propose nominees for election to the Board of Directors; - consider independence and possible conflicts of interest of directors and executive officers and ensuring compliance with applicable laws and NYSE listing standards; - review and oversee of the corporate governance principles for the Company; - review of material related party transactions in accordance with the Company's Related Party Transactions policy; and - assist the Board in fulfilling its responsibility to oversee enterprise risk management, particularly risks in connection with the Company's corporate governance structures and processes and risks related to other primarily nonfinancial matters (for example, business continuity planning).
+Attendance Responsibilities Attendance Meetings Held in 2017: 5 Committee Members Donald DeFosset, Jr. (Chair) (appointed December 5, 2017) Orlando D. Ashford Geraud Darnis (appointed December 5, 2017) Frank T. MacInnis Timothy H. Powers Responsibilities Purpose: to ensure that the Board of Directors is appropriately constituted to meet its fiduciary obligations to shareholders of the Company.
+The Nominating and Governance Committee oversees the practices, policies and procedures of the Board and its committees.
+Responsibilities include: • evaluating the size, composition, governance and structure of the Board and the qualifications, compensation and retirement age of directors; • identifying, evaluating and proposing nominees for election to the Board; • considering the independence and possible conflicts of interest of directors and executive officers and ensuring compliance with applicable laws and NYSE listing standards; and • overseeing the Company's overall enterprise risk management program.
+The Committee is directly responsible for: • overseeing the self-evaluations of the Board and its committees; • reviewing our Corporate Governance Principles; • reviewing material related party transactions in accordance with our Related Party Transactions Policy; and • monitoring our directors' outside engagements and administering our director resignation procedures when there is a change in a director's employment status.
+The Committee also maintains an informed status on the Company's sustainability initiatives and on activities involving community relations and philanthropy.